-Simone wants to perform a standard move with her Swoop Bike Riders.
-She chooses to use the speed-3 movement tool since the Swoop Bike Riders are speed-3.
+Simone chooses to perform a standard move with her Swoop Bike Riders.
+Since the Swoop Bike Riders have the Speeder X keyword, she cannot rotate the unit leader's base.
+She then chooses to use the speed-3 movement tool since the Swoop Bike Riders are speed-3.
 She places the movement tool in the front notch of the Swoop Bike Riders unit leader's base.
 Next, she adjusts the movement tool as she wishes, then decides if she wants to perform a full or partial move.
 She decides to perform a full move and picks up the miniature and moves it along the movement tool, making sure to keep the tool lined up with the front and rear notches on the miniature's base.
 She then places the miniature so that the rear notch is on the opposite end of the movement tool.